 If people think being a stay-at-home mom is a leisure gig – they’re dead wrong.

-In fact, it is highly irritating to me when I hear people say, “oh, you stay home with your kids!
+I find it highly irritating when people say, “Oh, you stay home with your kids!
 So what do you guys do all day?”

 Excuse me – what do I DO ALL DAY?!
 I do everything all day!